Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Related Work

-Numerous research studies have been proposed to incorporate vision-language models (VLMs) into open-vocabulary detection and segmentation~\citep{zhong2022regionclip,OV-DETR,OpenSeg,du2022learning,gao2022open,minderer2022simple,rasheed2022bridging,kuo2023f}.
-This has enabled detection and classification of novel objects from a vast conceptual domain with help of pre-trained VLMs~\citep{zhang2023vision,wu2023towards}.
-OVR-CNN was the first open-vocabulary object detection introduced by~\citep{zareian2021open}.
-The OVR-CNN model underwent pre-training with image-caption data in order to learn and identify unknown objects, followed by fine-tuning for zero-shot detection.
+Numerous studies have been proposed to incorporate vision-language models (VLMs) into open-vocabulary detection and segmentation~\citep{zhong2022regionclip,OV-DETR,OpenSeg,du2022learning,gao2022open,minderer2022simple,rasheed2022bridging,kuo2023f}.
+This has enabled the detection and classification of novel objects from a vast conceptual domain with the help of pre-trained VLMs~\citep{zhang2023vision,OVSurvey}.
+OVR-CNN was the first open-vocabulary object detection introduced by~\citep{zareian2021open}, which underwent pre-training with image-caption data in order to learn and identify unknown objects, followed by fine-tuning for zero-shot detection.

-Following recent advances in VLMs~\citep{CLIP,ALIGN}, ViLD~\citep{ViLD} pioneered the incorporation of extensive representations of pre-trained CLIP~\citep{CLIP} into an object detector. \citep{du2022learning} proposed DetPro, a sophisticated automated prompt learning method, to learn the presence of an object into a background via prompt training.
-F-VLM~\citep{kuo2023f} adopted a frozen VLM to generate new object categories based on cropped CLIP features. \citep{detic} extended the ability of the well-known object detector, Faster R-CNN~\citep{DBLP:conf/nips/RenHGS15} to newly introduced object categories by replacing the classification weights (in the classification head) by fixed language embeddings learnt from open-vocabulary.
+Following recent advances in VLMs~\citep{CLIP,ALIGN}, ViLD~\citep{ViLD} pioneered the incorporation of extensive representations of pre-trained CLIP~\citep{CLIP} into an object detector, and many works~\citep{du2022learning, kuo2023f, detic} have followed the similar framework. ~\citep{du2022learning} proposed DetPro, a sophisticated automated prompt learning method, to learn the presence of an object in a background via prompt training.
+F-VLM~\citep{kuo2023f} adopted a frozen VLM to generate new object categories based on cropped CLIP features. ~\citep{detic} extended the ability of the well-known object detector, Faster R-CNN~\citep{FasterRCNN} to newly introduced object categories by replacing the classification weights (in the classification head) by fixed language embeddings learnt from open-vocabulary.

-Despite the successes achieved, existing methods have limited ability to detect/segment camouflaged objects due to the utilisation of small closed vocabularies and/or the incorporation of VLMs for generic object classes which are often distinguishable from the background.
-While exploiting insights and advantages from prior studies, our work stands out in a specifically focused direction: tackling the challenge of open-vocabulary instance segmentation for camouflaged targets.
-In particular, our proposed method aims to segment novel object categories with concealed appearance in the natural environment with support from an open-vocabulary set.
+Despite the successes achieved, existing methods have limited capabilities against camouflaged objects due to the utilisation of small closed vocabularies and/or the incorporation of VLMs for generic object classes, which are often distinguishable from the background.
+It is because the pre-trained representations learnt on general object classes are not designed for discerning object boundaries between camouflaged individuals~\citep{MaskCLIP, xu2023masqclip, xu2023odise, xDecoder, zou2023segment, OpenSeeD}.
+While exploiting insights and advantages from prior studies, our work stands out in a specifically focused direction: tackling the challenge of open-vocabulary instance segmentation of camouflaged targets, yet without losing much representation localisation capability on general objects.
+Our proposed method extend towards segmentation of novel object categories with concealed appearances in natural environments using an open-vocabulary set.

-\section{Proposed method}
+\section{Proposed Method}